 According to the Title III of the Americans with Disabilities Act (ADA), hotels, motels, inns, and other places of lodging are responsible for making their facilities accessible to individuals with disabilities.
 Not only they need to make their lodgings accessible, but also their websites and communications between staff members and their guests with disabilities.

 For deaf and hard of hearing guests, hotels need to ensure that their rooms have a Deaf Kit installed upon their request.
+If a hotel doesn’t have a Deaf kit or it has missing or broken parts, the hotel can call other hotels to borrow one from them.
+Deaf kit is portable and not hard to set up and install in any room or any hotel.
+All hotels need to have at least one Deaf kit.
 All TV sets need to have captioning decoders in guest rooms and public facilities in hotels need to have captions turned on their TV.
 Buildings need to include visual fire alarm strobes in case of emergencies.
 Guests with disabilities can also ask hotels to put their names in emergency list so that their rooms would be checked out first in case of emergency.

 Sadly, from my personal experience and experiences of many other deaf and hard of hearing travelers, many hotels either are not aware of the ADA requirements or offer wrong accommodations.
 There were several occasions when I was assigned to a room for wheelchair users, but it had no Deaf kit installed that I had specifically asked for.
 Deaf guests are not supposed to be placed in a wheelchair accessible room unless they or their companions also use wheelchair.
 Such rooms are actually not accessible to me, a tall woman (whose height is 5’11”) – because their closets have low clothing racks which makes me need to bend my back in order to be able to hang my clothes on.